AppImage/docs.appimage.org/source/user-guide/portable-mode.rst

 Imagine you want to use the Leafpad text editor, but carry its settings around with the executable.
 You can do the following:

 ..
-Tell Pygments to use 'shell' syntax, otherwise it defaults to 'pyhton'
+Tell Pygments to use 'shell' syntax, otherwise it defaults to 'python'
 ..
-See http://www.sphinx-doc.org/en/1.4.9/markup/code.html#directive-code-block for more infos
+See http://www.sphinx-doc.org/en/1.4.9/markup/code.html#directive-code-block for more information
 .. code-block:: shell

 	# Download Leafpad AppImage and make it executable